rpasechnikov/angularSharedLibraryExample/README.md

 # Overview
-Angular 6 shared library being consumed by another angular application, demonstrating the issue with NG directives
+Basic Angular 6 component library being consumed by another angular application.
+Currently contains an item-list component which can be populated with items.
+That's all! :)

+* consuming-app is an angular application
-* consuming-app is an angular application, using shared-app component-library library component inside of itself
+* shared-app is an application, which has component-library library inside of it

 # Notes
-* Commit 0176537bf731131ccb46ab6a99f346f8a4b3e09f shows a working example of using the shared component inside of a consuming app
-* Commit 50e7e31865192f281b8a4c08dffaf5515818a863 shows a no longer working example of the same setup, except also using an *ngFor directive
+* This is probably not the right way of source controlling libraries as each build causes lots of changes in the dist folder.
+Not sure on the right pattern to do this, without having the consuming app manually building the dependency

 # How do I get started?
 * cd into consuming-app and 'ng serve'